Theodo-UK/nestjs-admin/README.md

 This is heavily, heavily inspired by [Django admin](https://djangobook.com/mdj2-django-admin/), from the concept to the API.

 > This is still very much a work in progress.
+Your help is more than welcome!
-> Your help is more than welcome!
+> The API is still very unstable.
+Until a 1.x.x release, **expect breaking changes in minor versions**

 **Full docs: https://nestjs-admin.com/**